JohnAntonusMaximus/convolutional-neural-network/README.md

 https://www.cs.toronto.edu/~kriz/cifar.html

-## Labels (Clothing Types)
+## Labels (Object Classes)

-Each training and test example is assigned to one of the following labels:
+Each training and test example is assigned to one of the following pontential labels:

 airplane
 automobile